Zembi/CustomConsoleChromeWeb/README.md

     </header>

 <h3 align='center'>IN BODY TAG</h3>
-2-In HTML, inside the body element, add an empty div with just one ID of your choice or just add the following line:

-    <div id='consoleIn'></div>

-3-Create the Console object, through your Js script, by adding the following lines:
+2-Create the Console object, through your Js script, by adding the following line:

-    const consoleElmnt = document.getElementById('consoleIn'); // same ID with step 2 div
-    const consoleObj = new Console(consoleElmnt);
+    const consoleObj = new Console();

-4-Finally, the custom console is ready for usage.
+3-Finally, the custom console is ready for usage.

     //.... any call of the console.log() function from now on, will be executed, only in the custom Console
 <hr>